What is Accounting? – The Basics of Accounting

 The Importance of Accounting

-As we have said, accounting consists of recording all the economic movements of a company in order to prepare its financial statements.
+As we have said, accounting involves recording all economic transactions of a company to prepare its financial statements.

 We could say, then, that it pursues the following objectives:

-- Provide a true image of the state of the business to interested parties, both internally and externally, such as partners, creditor banks, the treasury, investors, etc.
+• Provide a true picture of the state of the business to interested parties, both internal and external, such as partners, creditor banks, the treasury, investors, etc.

-- Serve as a basis for calculating the corresponding taxes.
-In other words, anyone can pretend that their company is doing very well, but only the financial statements will tell whether that is true or not.
+• Serve as a basis for calculating the corresponding taxes.
+In other words, anyone can claim their company is doing very well, but only the financial statements will tell whether that is true.

-Accounting information is, therefore, essential for the company.
+Accounting information is therefore essential to the company.
 It allows:

-- Understand the past and present and foresee the future of the company.
+• Understand the company’s past and present, and foresee its future.

 All of this is in accounting.
 Therefore, it is the best tool for successful business management.